psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

     res       <- runContext(register)(Context(traceId, userId))
   } yield res
 ```
 After we have decoded a `Departure` from the request we need to fill the `Context` with the required fields.
 We retrieve a `userId` from the incoming request
 (in the repository code you will see that I've cheated and I'm just generating a random `userId` for every request) and generate a new tracing id.
 Then we build `Context` and `register` the departure.
-That is it - we are running the effect with a speficied context.
+That is it - we are running the effect with a specified context.
-We will take a look how we use the contextual information in the next chapter.
+We will take a look at how we use the contextual information in the next chapter.
 You can find the final implementation of the route [in the repository code](https://github.com/psisoyev/train-station-tofu/blob/master/route/src/main/scala/com/psisoyev/train/station/StationRoutes.scala#L34).

 # Trace all the things